 Jira Extension Point Finder

 The Extension Point Finder is an app which loads a Web Fragment: Web Item, Web Section, Web Panel, in all available Jira locations.
 Web Fragments contain a unique location, making it easier to identify the right extension points for your app.

 The Connect inspector is an extremely useful tool allowing developers to watch live lifecycle and webhook events in your web browser.
 The inspector allows you to generate a temporary Atlassian Connect app you install into your Cloud Development Environment.
 It will live for three days and store any lifecycle and webhook events that it receives.

 In Jira, you can store data against the host product without a backend.
 Learn about storing data with entity properties.
 This kind of hosted data storage is implemented via Entity Properties and the Entity Property tool makes it trivial to create, read, update, and delete Entity Properties in Jira.

-JSON descriptor validator
+JSON schema validator

 Jira cloud-to-server plugin converter